• Skip to primary navigation

 • Put all the ingredients in a slow cooker and stir.
 Cover and cook for 6-7 hours on LOW or until beans are tender.

-• Transfer the beans to a food processor or use a immersion blender to puree until pinto beans are creamy!
+• Use a immersion blender to puree until pinto beans are creamy!
+Alternatively you can transfer the beans to a food processor and pulse.

 Notes